Discrete State Diffusion Models: A Sample Complexity Perspective: Related Work

 \subsection{Convergence and Theoretical Analysis of Discrete-state Diffusion Models}

-While convergence analysis for continuous-state diffusion models is well-established, theoretical understanding in the discrete setting remains comparatively underdeveloped. \citet{campbell2022continuoustimeframeworkdiscrete} provided one of the earliest error bounds for discrete-state diffusion by analyzing a $\tau$-leaping sampling algorithm under total variation distance, assuming bounded forward probability ratios and $L^\infty$ control on the rate matrix approximation.
+While convergence analysis for continuous diffusion models is well-established, theoretical understanding in the discrete setting remains comparatively underdeveloped. \citet{campbell2022continuoustimeframeworkdiscrete} provided one of the earliest error bounds for discrete-state diffusion by analyzing a $\tau$-leaping sampling algorithm under total variation distance, assuming bounded forward probability ratios and $L^\infty$ control on the rate matrix approximation.
 However, the bound exhibits at least quadratic growth in the dimension $d$.
 In contrast, \citet{chen2024convergenceanalysisdiscretediffusion} introduced a score-based sampling method for discrete-state diffusion models by simulating the reverse process via CTMC uniformization on the binary hypercube, where forward transitions involve independent bit flips.
-Their method yields convergence guarantees and algorithmic complexity bounds that scale nearly linearly with $d$, comparable to the best-known results in the continuous setting (\citet{benton2024nearly}). \citet{zhang2025convergencescorebaseddiscretediffusion} and \citet{ren2025discretecontinuousdiffusionmeet} perform KL divergence error analysis by decomposing into truncation, discretization, and approximation error, and provide iteration complexities of sampling algorithms.
+Their method yields convergence guarantees and algorithmic complexity bounds that scale nearly linearly with $d$, comparable to the best-known results in the continuous setting \citep{benton2024nearly}. \citet{zhang2025convergencescorebaseddiscretediffusion} and \citet{ren2025discretecontinuousdiffusionmeet} perform KL divergence error analysis by decomposing into truncation, discretization, and approximation error, and provide iteration complexities of sampling algorithms.
+However, these analyses assume the score estimation error as simply bounded by a constant ( denoted by $\epsilon_{\mathrm{score}}$), effectively bypassing the score-learning problem.

+Several recent works have analyzed the sample complexity of score-based continuous diffusion models.
+For example, \citet{guptaimproved} presents a bound of $\widetilde{\mathcal{O}}(\epsilon^{-5})$ using a quantile-based reformulation and assuming access to the ERM.
+In addition, \citet{gaur2025improvedsamplecomplexitydiffusion} derives a sample complexity bound of $\widetilde{\mathcal{O}}(\epsilon^{-4})$ by relaxing the assumption of access to ERM.
+Extending these results to discrete-state diffusion models, we establish for the first time a sample complexity bound of $\widetilde{\mathcal{O}}(\epsilon^{-2})$.